 Well, yes, they have, and not just on one drummer but on several!
 Dr Nadia Azar is an Associate Professor of Kinesiology at the University of Windsor in Canada, with an interest in occupational biomechanics and neurophysiology – both of which meet smack in the middle of another of her passions: music.

-Dr Azar has looked into the physical expertise acquired by drummers with years of playing, the energy expended by the activity and also into any issues that might be caused by the rigors of drumming as a career.
+Dr Azar has looked into the physical expertise acquired by drummers with years of playing, the energy expended by the activity, and also into any issues from drumming as a career.
 She undertook this study to examine the calorific burn of intense drumming, with help from Brann Dailor of Mastodon, Tim Alexander of Primus, drum specialists Vater Percussion, and entertainment agency Coalition Music.

 For two concerts, Dailor wore special armbands that supplied Azar with the data she needed: on both occasions, the same 78-minute set list was performed with remarkably consistent results: a calorific burn of 12 or 13 calories per minute for a total calorie burn rate of around 670 calories per hour.